gurmeetsaran/sqltesting/docs/examples.md

     )
 ```

-### Working with Maps (Athena/Trino/Redshift)
+### Working with Maps (BigQuery/Athena/Trino/Redshift)

-Map types are supported for Athena, Trino, and Redshift adapters:
+Map types are supported for BigQuery, Athena, Trino, and Redshift adapters:

 ```python
 from typing import Dict, Optional